Stamplay/code-block-templates/README.md

 ### How to create a template

 If you have a Code Block to share, you can create a _Pull Request_ and add your template.
-The team will review it and once it is aproved the template will be available through `Stamplay Editor`.
+The team will review it and once it is approved the template will be available through `Stamplay Editor`.

 #### Fields